-The CEQA Findings and Statement of Overriding Considerations support the project approvals.
-The final SEIR provides a full and complete analysis, and the board of supervisors' role is to conclude whether the final SEIR itself was prepared appropriately and adequately, and not to consider whether the approval of the project was correct or desirable.
+The Board will consider whether the Planning Commission's CEQA Findings and Statement of Overriding Considerations are correct and adequate when it considers the project approvals, including the development agreement and rezoning actions.
 However, the following is provided for informational purposes.

-The Appellants have not specified in what way the CEQA Findings and Statement of Overriding Considerations are inadequate and incomplete and not supported by substantial evidence.
-The CEQA Findings included as Attachment A to Planning Commission Motion 20731 adopting Environmental Findings pursuant to CEQA are consistent with the requirements of CEQA Guidelines Section 15091.
+The appellant has not specified in what way the CEQA Findings and Statement of Overriding Considerations are inadequate and incomplete and not supported by substantial evidence.
+The CEQA Findings attached to Planning Commission Motion 20731 adopting Environmental Findings pursuant to CEQA (motion attached to the appeal letter) are consistent with the requirements of CEQA Guidelines Section 15091.
 Within Planning Commission Motion 20731, the Section III findings regarding significant impacts identified in the SEIR that can be avoided or reduced to a less-than-significant level through mitigation are supported by substantial evidence.
 Within Planning Commission Motion 20731, the Section IV findings regarding significant impacts that cannot be avoided or reduced to a less-than-significant level are also supported by substantial evidence.
 As required by Public Resources Code Section 21083, separate findings are made for each significant effect and the findings are supported by substantial evidence related directly to the facts presented in the SEIR.
-CEQA Findings regarding rejection of the SEIR alternatives as infeasible are also supported by substantial evidence, including an economic feasibility report prepared by Economic and Planning Systems, Inc. (EPS) and independently review by Department staff.
+CEQA findings regarding rejection of the SEIR alternatives as infeasible are also supported by substantial evidence, including an economic feasibility report prepared by Economic and Planning Systems, Inc. (EPS) and independently review by the City through its economic consultant.

 CEQA Guidelines Section 15093(a) provides that "[i]f the specific economic, legal, social, technological, or other benefits of a proposed project outweigh the unavoidable adverse environmental effects, the adverse environmental effects may be considered 'acceptable.'"
 Per CEQA Guidelines Section 15093(a), if significant and unavoidable impacts are to be accepted with approval of a project, the lead agency must "balance, as applicable, the economic, legal, social, technological, or other benefits of a proposed project against its unavoidable environmental risks when determining whether to approve the project."
-The Statement of Overriding Considerations provided in Section VI of Planning Commission Motion 20731 complies with CEQA Guidelines Section 15093(b) by stating the specific reasons why the Planning Commission finds, after consideration of the final EIR and the evidence in the record, that each of the specific overriding economic, legal, social, technological and other benefits of the project independently and collectively outweighs the significant and unavoidable impacts of the project.
-Those benefits are listed on pages 24 through 27 of Planning Commission Motion 20731.
+The Statement of Overriding Considerations provided in Section VI of Planning Commission Motion 20731 complies with CEQA Guidelines Section 15093(b) by stating the specific reasons why the Commission finds, after consideration of the final EIR and the evidence in the record, that each of the specific overriding economic, legal, social, technological and other benefits of the project independently and collectively outweighs the significant and unavoidable impacts of the project.
+Those benefits are listed on pages 24 through 27 of Attachment A to Planning Commission Motion 20731 (motion attached to the appeal letter).

-To conclusion, although the Planning Commission's adoption of CEQA Findings and a Statement of Overriding Considerations for the proposed project are outside the scope of the appeal per Administrative Code Section 31.16(c)(3), they are nevertheless consistent with Public Resources Code Section 21081 and CEQA Guidelines Sections 15091 and 15093.
+In conclusion, although the Commission's adoption of CEQA Findings and a Statement of Overriding Considerations for the proposed project are outside the scope of the appeal per Administrative Code Section 31.16(c)(3), they are nevertheless consistent with Public Resources Code section 21081 and CEQA Guidelines sections 15091 and 15093.

-Response 11: The appeal hearing schedule and cost of property are outside of the scope of the grounds for appeal.
+Response 10: The appeal hearing schedule and cost of property are outside of the scope of the grounds for appeal.

-The Appellant makes several requests related to the appeal hearing time and allotted times.
-The Appellant also questions whether the price of the parcel represents fair market value.
+The appellant makes several requests related to the appeal hearing time and allotted times.
+The appellant also questions whether the negotiated price of the parcel represents fair market value.